aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 ### Subscribing to AWS IoT Command Executions

-Now, let's subscribe to AWS IoT commands with JSON payloads using the following sample command:
+Now, let's subscribe to AWS IoT commands with JSON payloads using the following sample instruction:
 ```
 open-thing-stream application/json
 ```